Aurlle/Aurlle/README.md

 <h2 align="left">Hello 👋!
-My name is Aurélie and I'm a student developer from Belgium</h2>
+My name is Aurélie and I'm a junior developer from Belgium</h2>

 ------------------------------------------------------------------------------------------------------------------------